Is It Safe to Travel to Mexico in 2026? Honest Safety Guide

 Duty of Care Obligations

 Companies sending employees to Mexico have a legal and ethical duty of care obligation.
-This is not optional -- it is a recognized legal standard in most jurisdictions and is codified in ISO 31030 (Travel Risk Management).
+This is not optional.
+It is a recognized legal standard in most jurisdictions and is codified in ISO 31030 (Travel Risk Management).
 For Mexico specifically, duty of care requires:

 For a comprehensive framework, see our Travel Risk Management Guide and Most Dangerous Countries ranking.